Today’s recipe is a special summer pie that is Zymaropita – original Greek zucchini savory pie.

-Instructions: Zymaropita – original Greek zucchini savory pie
+Instructions: Zymaropita – original Greek zucchini and feta savory pie

 In the second bowl whisk eggs with milk and oil.
 Add flour and stir.